daiquocnguyen/ConvKB/README.md

 <a href="https://github.com/daiquocnguyen/ConvKB/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/daiquocnguyen/ConvKB"></a>
 <img alt="GitHub" src="https://img.shields.io/github/license/daiquocnguyen/ConvKB">

-This program provides the implementation of the CNN-based model ConvKB for knowledge graph embeddings as described in [the paper](http://www.aclweb.org/anthology/N18-2053):
+This program provides the implementation of the CNN-based model ConvKB for knowledge graph embeddings as described in [the paper](http://www.aclweb.org/anthology/N18-2053), where we use a convolution layer with different filters of the same `m × 3` shape and then concatenate output feature maps into a single vector which is multiplied by a weight vector to produce a score for the given triple.

-        @InProceedings{Nguyen2018,
+	@inproceedings{Nguyen2018,
-          author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Novel Embedding Model for Knowledge Base Completion Based on Convolutional Neural Network}}, booktitle={Proceedings of the 16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year={2018},
+	  author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Novel Embedding Model for Knowledge Base Completion Based on Convolutional Neural Network}}, booktitle={Proceedings of the 16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, pages={327--333},
-          pages={327--333}
+	  year={2018}
 	}

 <p align="center">
 <img src="https://github.com/daiquocnguyen/ConvKB/blob/master/model.png" width="344" height="400">